 Abstract:

 Energy price shocks are large and persistent relative to other price shocks.
-How do these shocks affect households across different income groups?
+How do these shocks affect households across income groups?
 To quantify the welfare effects of energy price shocks, I develop a heterogeneous-agent incomplete market model featuring non-homothetic consumption preferences, commuting costs, and energy as a factor of production for non-energy goods, taking the energy price as exogenous.
 A calibrated version of the model successfully reproduces many salient features of United States data, including the cross-sectional distributions of employment, income, wealth, and expenditure shares on energy consumption for both commuting and residential utilities.
-Quantitatively, I find that an inflationary energy price shock similar to the one in 2021 results in disproportionate welfare losses across income groups, with the bottom quintile losing almost twice as much as the top quintile in terms of consumption on impact.
-I also show that while work from home opportunity exacerbates consumption inequality, targeted transfer helps to mitigate it.
+Quantitatively, I find that a positive energy price shock similar to the one in 2021 results in disproportionate welfare losses across income groups, with households in the bottom quintile losing nearly twice as much as the top quintile in terms of consumption on impact.
+About half of the consumption inequality generated by the shock's direct impact is offset by adjustments in wages and rental rates, indicating stronger indirect effects on high-income households.
+I also find that work from home (WFH) exacerbates the resulting consumption inequality yet reduces the shock-induced utilitarian welfare loss.
+In contrast, a lump-sum transfer to low-income households financed by a progressive labor income tax mitigates the rise in consumption inequality, although it delivers only a modest reduction in welfare loss relative to WFH.

 Publications